 - Creation in the laboratory of any kind of life simpler than a cell.
 (Nothing yet.)

 - Evidence in nature of any kind of life simpler than a cell.
 (Viruses and prions are not alive.
 However, newly topical nanobacteria look too small to contain the lowest amount of DNA previously believed necessary for a bacterium.
 Yet most neo-Darwinists doubt that they are even biological.
 Additional research on them will be interesting.)

 - Fossil evidence of a long period during which evolution of precellular life was underway on Earth.
-(The fossil record indicates that there were whole cells on Earth in a geological instant.)
+(The fossil record indicates that cellular metabolism began on Earth in a geological instant.)

 - Evidence that any highly organized structure specifiable only with lengthy encoded instructions can emerge with its instructions from a closed system containing only unorganized, simple components, over any period of time, by any natural means whatsoever.
 (The emergence of life on Earth does not demonstrate that life can originate from nonliving chemicals; how life on Earth emerged is the question.)